flutter-rb/flutter-rb/README.md

 | `--help` | Print help info |
 | `--checkstyle-report` | Generate report in Checkstyle format |

+### Output report

+Tool can make report in Checkstyle format.
+To enable this feature, pass `--checkstyle-report` as an cli argument.
+The report file name is `frb-checkstyle-report.xml`.

 ## How to contribute

 Read [Commit Convention](https://github.com/fartem/repository-rules/blob/master/commit-convention/COMMIT_CONVENTION.md).
 Make sure your build is green before you contribute your pull request.
 Then: